-Persons with disabilities engage in sport for the same wide range of reasons as the general population, and some of them aspire to perform at the highest levels of international competition.
-This is true regardless of the nature of the disability, and high performance opportunities exist for athletes with mobility, sensory or intellectual disabilities.
+Persons with diverse abilities engage in sport for the same wide range of reasons as the general population, and some of them aspire to perform at the highest levels of international competition.
+This is true regardless of the nature of the impairment, and high performance opportunities exist for athletes with mobility, sensory or intellectual impairments.

-When you see a one-legged high jumper clear a bar that he or she can walk under without stooping, or a blind runner winning the 100m in 10.6 seconds, you know that disability sport is truly high performance.
+When you see a one-legged high jumper clear a bar that he or she can walk under without stooping, or a blind runner winning the 100m in 10.6 seconds, you know that diverse ability sport is truly high performance.

 Reaching the pinnacle of high performance sport requires years of high quality training, good competition, great coaching, and, when necessary, world class equipment.
-Top athletes with disabilities train as long and as hard as athletes in mainstream sport, make the same sacrifices, and require the same level of support from coaches, officials, medical teams and sport scientists.
+Top athletes with diverse abilities train as long and as hard as athletes in mainstream sport, make the same sacrifices, and require the same level of support from coaches, officials, medical teams and sport scientists.

-The Paralympic Games (parallel to the Olympic Games), the Deaflympics, and a multitude of sport-specific World Championships provide opportunities for athletes with any disability, be it physical, sensory or intellectual.
-These competitions show how far persons with disabilities have come in sport since the pioneering efforts to use sport to improve the lives of injured military personnel 65 years ago.
+The Paralympic Games (parallel to the Olympic Games), the Deaflympics, and a multitude of sport-specific World Championships provide opportunities for athletes with diverse abilities, be it physical, sensory or intellectual impairment.
+These competitions show how far persons with diverse abilities have come in sport since the pioneering efforts to use sport to improve the lives of injured military personnel 65 years ago.